Obsidian Markdown Notebook: code execution with outputs stored in the file

 - JupyMD uses Jupytext to pair a Markdown file with a Jupyter notebook, but the outputs are stored in the Jupyter file.
 I just want something totally native where everything lives in the Markdown file.

-- Jupyter Notebook was the primary inspiration.
-There is also a Markdown-based notebooks proposal from 2023 that stalled without consensus.
-This project takes a pragmatic, Obsidian-native approach rather than waiting for a standard to emerge.
+And of course, Jupyter Notebook was the primary inspiration.
+There is also a Markdown-based notebooks proposal from 2023 that stalled without a consensus.
+I want it now, damn it!

 See the project Github for more details.